Skip to main content Skip to footer

 • Placements last six months, with new cohorts starting each February and August.

 • Each week, resident doctors receive at least five immersive cataract theatre sessions.
-Once deemed competent, they will operate independently with a trainer in an adjacent theatre.
+Once deemed competent, they operate independently with a trainer in an adjacent theatre.

 • Additional clinic sessions and RSTAC (Research, Study, Teaching, Audit, and Curriculum) time are included, covering both technical and non-technical skills such as leadership and change management.